TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-vm-extensions.md

 # Azure Stack virtual machine (VM) extensions

-Azure Virtual machine (VM) extensions are small applications that provide post-deployment configuration and automation tasks on Azure VMs.
-You can use existing marketplace images, and then customize them with extensions as part of your deployments.
+Azure Virtual Machine (VM) extensions are small applications that provide post-deployment configuration and automation tasks on Azure VMs.
+They allow you to use existing marketplace images, and then customize them with extensions as part of your deployments.

 ## **Recommended Steps**

-- You can view available extensions in the VM blade in the Portal, under extensions, or for the full list you can use the CLI tools:
+- You can view the available extensions in the VM blade in the Azure Stack Portal, under extensions, or for the full list you can use the CLI tools:

   - [Discovering VM Extensions for Linux](https://docs.microsoft.com/azure/virtual-machines/extensions/features-linux)
   - [Discovering VM Extensions for Windows](https://docs.microsoft.com/azure/virtual-machines/extensions/features-windows)